 Most Kansans have heard the name of John Brown.
-This iconic legend was a hero to some and a villian to others.
+This iconic legend was a hero to some and a villain to others.
 Although he was not born in the state, many of his most notable actions occurred there.
-During our Miami County Road Trip we stopped at the John Brown Museum to learn more about this Civil War era abolitionist.
+During our Miami County Road Trip, we stopped at the John Brown Museum to learn more about this Civil War-era abolitionist.

-After the short half mile walk, we entered the John Brown State Park where the museum resides.
+After the short half-mile walk, we entered the John Brown State Park where the museum resides.
 The bright sunny day had drawn families out to enjoy the picnic shelters located around the base of the museum grounds.
 The statue of John Brown, which was erected in 1935, signaled our arrival at our destination.
 A short walk leads from the park to the museum building.
-From the outside, we were a little confused on why it was called John Brown’s Cabin.
-Clearly the limestone building was built long after his lifetime.
+From the outside, we were a little confused about why it was called John Brown’s Cabin.
+Clearly, the limestone building was built long after his lifetime.
 The answer would soon become apparent.

 The Kansas-Nebraska Act of 1854 left the decision of whether Kansas would enter the Union as a free or slave state to the voters.
 This was probably the biggest cause behind the eruption and escalation of conflict along the border.
 With a vote impending, both sides rushed in new residents to pad the polls.
 In 1855, John Brown’s arrival would be a spark to escalate the violence.
 In May of 1856, Border Ruffians sacked the town of Lawrence, Kansas.
 Four days later, John Brown would lead his followers to slaughter five pro-slavery men in the Pottawatomie Massacre.
 This retaliation would make Brown a threat in the eyes of the pro-slavery forces.
 Throughout the summer the violence would increase, and be marked as three of the bloodiest month of the Bleeding Kansas period.